-Germany’s Political Turning Point: Just Change or Also Progress?New "Talking Progress" Podcast episode: Ricarda Land and Tobias Dürr analyse the German election
+Germany’s Political Turning Point: Just Change or Also Progress?New "Talking Progress" Podcast episode: Ricarda Lang and Tobias Dürr analyse the German election

 The 2021 German Election brought a decisive vote for change: Merkel’s center-right party lost points, while the Social Democrats and the Greens made meaningful gains.
 But what are the implications?
 In this new episode of the „Talking Progress“ podcast, Ricarda Lang, Jeremy Cliffe, and Tobias Dürr discuss how a new social-green-liberal coalition can be successful.